Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 16. Click OK and save the Report with the Name: Address Labels.

-17. Open the Report in Print Preview, it should look like the sample given at the top of this page.
+17. Open the report in Print Preview; it should resemble the sample image shown at the top of this page.

 Next, we will look into setting up and Printing Form Letters.